LeeJarvis996/systematic-review/query/ai_conference_query.md

 # AI Conference Paper Search (via DBLP)

-We perform literature search using [DBLP](https://dblp.org/) on top-tier AI conferences to identify papers related to ECG and foundation model paradigms from 2018 to 2025.
+We perform literature search using [DBLP](https://dblp.org/) on top-tier AI conferences to identify papers.
+The time range is from 2018 to 2025, and the keyword logic is
+>(ECG OR electrocardiogram) AND (pretrain OR pre-train OR foundation-model OR zero-shot OR few-shot OR representation).

 ## Search Queries